pphan93/sample-travis-heroku-repo2/README.md

 * A commit is pushed to GitHub

 * Travis build is triggered and it checks if the test is passing or failing.

+Create a remote reference to your repo:

+$ heroku git:remote -a rails-test-app-article

+cat ~/.netrc
+heroku auth:token